muratk3n/thirdwave/en/2019/01/capitalism.md

 internal heterogeneity, on a pluralism of organizing principles protecting them from dedicating themselves entirely to a single purpose, crowding out other goals that must also be attended to if the system is to be sustainable.
-Capitalism as we. know it has benefited greatly from the rise of counter-movements against the rule of profit and of the market.
-Socialism and trade unionism, by putting a brake.on commodification; prevented capitalism from destroying its non-capitalist foundations - trust, good faith, altruism, solidarity within families and communities, and ,the like.
+Capitalism as we know it has benefited greatly from the rise of counter-movements against the rule of profit and of the market.
+Socialism and trade unionism, by putting a brake on commodification; prevented capitalism from destroying its non-capitalist foundations - trust, good faith, altruism, solidarity within families and communities, and the like.
 Under Keynesianism and Fordism, capitalism's more or less loyal opposition secured and helped stabilize aggregate demand, especially in recessions.
 Where circumstances were favourable, working-class organization even served as a 'productivity whip' by forcing capital to embark on more advanced production concepts.

 It is in this sense that Geoffrey Hodgson has argued that capitalism can survive only as long as it is not completely capitalist - as it